microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/team-update.md

 | Content-Type  | application/json  |

 ## <a name="request-body"></a>Corpo da solicitação
-No corpo da solicitação, fornece uma representação JSON do objeto de [equipe](../resources/team.md) .
+No corpo da solicitação, forneça uma representação JSON do objeto [Team](../resources/team.md) .

 ## <a name="response"></a>Resposta